KRON-TV: Young Broadcasting bankruptcy

 On January 10, 2008, Young Broadcasting announced it would sell KRON-TV.
 The company had been encountering difficulties in meeting interest payments on its outstanding debt.
 Young's stock, which had been trading for a few cents per share, was ultimately delisted from NASDAQ in January 2009, after failing to meet the minimum standards for being on the exchange.
 One month later on February 13, Young made a filing to place the company under Chapter 11 bankruptcy protection.
-Debt incurred from its 1999 purchase of KRON was believed to be one key factor behind the company's cash problems.
+Debt incurred from its 1999 purchase of KRON-TV was believed to be one key factor behind the company's cash problems.
 Young originally hoped to close a sale of the station by the end of the first quarter of 2008, but no buyer emerged.

 On February 13, 2009, the company declared Chapter 11 bankruptcy.
 At the last minute, Young canceled a planned auction of all 10 of its stations five months later on July 14, a move believed to have been made due to a lack of suitable bids.
 Instead of auctioning off the stations, Young and its secured lenders reached a deal where the lenders (among them Wachovia and Credit Suisse) would take control of the company, and Gray Television would manage seven of Young's ten stations.
-KRON, WATE-TV in Knoxville, Tennessee, and WLNS-TV in Lansing, Michigan (the latter two, unlike KRON, compete with Gray-owned stations in their respective markets), were the only stations not included in the management deal.
+KRON-TV, WATE-TV in Knoxville, Tennessee, and WLNS-TV in Lansing, Michigan (the latter two, unlike KRON-TV, compete with Gray-owned stations in their respective markets), were the only stations not included in the management deal.

 In February 2010, Young discussed the possibility of entering into a shared services agreement (SSA) with KNTV's owner NBCUniversal.
-That year, KRON informally reunited with NBC as it began to carry network programs during sports programming and breaking news events that force their preemptions on KNTV.
+That year, KRON-TV informally reunited with NBC as it began to carry network programs during sports programming and breaking news events that force their preemptions on KNTV.
 (This responsibility as a backup NBC affiliate was assumed by KNTV's Cozi TV-affiliated second digital subchannel in 2014.)

-Station management announced at a November 2011 meeting that no such agreement would take place, and that KRON would instead relocate to a smaller, state-of-the-art facility within the next year to year-and-a-half.
+Station management announced at a November 2011 meeting that no such agreement would take place, and that KRON-TV would instead relocate to a smaller, state-of-the-art facility within the next year to year-and-a-half.
 A week later, it was also announced the station's master control operations would be operated remotely from Atlanta beginning in mid-January 2012.
 The move to new studios, and plans to operate master control from Atlanta, were scrapped by June 2012.